netdrones/nerf_pl/README.md

 Note that if you're not using an Android Pixel phone to take the images, the `-c` flag is currently not supported.
 However, iPhone support will shortly be available.

+Also note that OpenCV uses CUDA for GPU acceleration, and we're using a custom-built version of the package to enable this.
+On architectures besides Ubuntu 18.04 with a Tesla V100 GPU, this is not tested.
+If the `pip` installation isn't working, you'll need to build OpenCV from source;  use `make build-opencv`.